evryn/vue-registrar/docs/vuex-module-assembler-detailed.md

  */
 ```

-It'll basically create a namespaced module according to every root or nested directory name it faces in its given entry directory (by a global constant named `VUE_REGISTRAR_VUEX_MODULES_DIR`).
+It'll basically create a namespaced module according to nested directory names it faces in its given entry directory (by a global constant named `VUE_REGISTRAR_VUEX_MODULES_DIR`).
 After so, it'll try to find any `.js` file inside the directories and will register their contents as current module (current dir) body.

 ## Default naming rule
 As it's just been told, every directory will be a nested namespaced module of its parent directory and every `.js` file will be added to its body.
 Name of `.js` files will represent their key and their content will be the keys' value.
 For example: